Order of the Plum Blossom: Form

-Order of the Plum Blossom was divided into Grand Cordon and Medal.
-Perimeter of Grand Cordon was 7.5 centimeters and the medal was 7 centimeters.
-Two were just the same but size was only difference.
-They were made of silver and gold.
-On the reverse of medal, '勳功旌章' (훈공정장) was engraved.
+The Order of the Plum Blossom was divided into Grand Cordon and Medal, with the only difference being that the perimeter of the Grand Cordon was 7.5 centimeters and the medal was 7 centimeters.
+They were made of silver and gold. '勳功旌章' (훈공정장) was engraved on the reverse.

-Grand Cordon was worn from the right shoulder to the left flank, it is crossed at the end, folded with a cloth, and a suit is attached, and the head is hung on the left chest.
+The Grand Cordon was worn from the right shoulder to the left flank. it is crossed at the end, folded with a cloth, and a suit is attached, and the head is hung on the left chest.